 Fortunately, you don’t need a big budget to make a big impact.
-Check out these nine smart, cost-effective holiday marketing ideas to give your business a boost this season.
+Check out these 15 smart, cost-effective holiday marketing ideas to give your business a boost this season.

 Strategic social media use is one of the most effective—and affordable—ways to reach your audience.
 Instagram in particular ranks as the number one most successful non-paid platform for acquiring new customers, according to the Holiday Ecommerce Revealed study from Shopify.

 This season, kick up your posting frequency and get creative with what you share.
-Alongside posting announcements about discounts, deals, and new products, aim to share lifestyle content that gives people a peek into your brand’s culture and shows customers the different ways to use, gift, and wrap your products.
+This is a great opportunity to schedule out posts about discounts, deals, and new products.
+You should also aim to share lifestyle content that gives people a peek into your brand’s culture and shows customers the different ways to use, gift, and wrap your products.